RomayLala/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 This function answers the question:Will the last line of this script print 139926795932424?
 This function answers the question:Will the last line of this script print 139926795932424?
 This function magic_string() returns a string “BestSchool” n times the number of the iteration (see code).
+This function is for the LockedClass which prevents dynamic creation of new attributes, except for first_name.